sabre-io/Baikal/README.md

 # 9. Credits

-Baïkal is developed by Base8 (http://base8.fr).
+Baïkal is developed by Jérôme Schneider.
 Jérôme Schneider (@jeromeschneider) is admin and lead developer.
 Many thanks to Daniel Aleksandersen (@zcode) for greatly improving the quality of the project page (http://baikal-server.com).
 Much appreciated, Daniel :)